gbif/hp-template/da/archive.md

 ---
 lang-ref: archive
 layout: archive
-title: News
+title: News # TODO: you can change this to the local language
-description: News and events
+description: News and events # TODO: you can change this to the local language
 permalink: /da/news/
 ---
 {% comment %}